 - Previously delivering a baby weighing more than 9 pounds

-- Race; women who are Black, Hispanic, American Indian, and Asian American have a higher risk of developing gestational diabetes.
+- Race; women who are Black, Hispanic, Native American, and Asian American have a higher risk of developing gestational diabetes.

 - Advanced maternal age (being 35 or older during pregnancy)

 Gestational diabetes carries risks of complications for both the mother and the baby if it’s not well-controlled during pregnancy.
 According to the Mayo Clinic, some of the possible complications of gestational diabetes include:

 Higher than normal blood sugar in mothers can cause their babies to grow too large.
 Babies who weigh 9 pounds or more may be more likely to become wedged in the birth canal, have birth injuries, or need a cesarean section birth.

 Early (preterm) birth

 High blood sugar may increase women’s risk of early labor and delivery before the due date.

 Serious breathing difficulties

 Babies born early to mothers with gestational diabetes may experience respiratory distress syndrome, which makes breathing difficult.